 Psychological issues, such as depression, anxiety, or post-traumatic stress disorder, can often accompany physical ailments — or arise from a traumatic workplace event on their own.
 Fitzgerald Law Firm’s experienced legal team can help you file work-related psychiatric claims eligible for workers’ compensation.

 Understanding the difference between workers’ compensation and social security disability benefits can help you file the best claim for your unique situation — or see if you qualify for both.

 It’s important that Wisconsin’s hard workers are protected.
-If you’ve been hurt on the job, you don’t have to navigate the claims process alone.
+If you’ve been hurt on the job, you don’t have to navigate the workers; comp claims process alone.
 Read our latest blog for everything you need to know about filing for workers' compensation.